 Five car-freeSummer adventuresclose to London

-Here are half a dozen day car-free summer adventures that are varied and beautiful.
+Here are five fab car-free adventures that are varied and beautiful.
 Visit gardens, palaces, deer parks and nature reserves.
 Take a stroll beside the River Orwell in Ipswich or a boat trip over the Thames at Richmond.
 These expeditions head off in all directions to see Surrey's finest flowers at RHS Wisley, Kent's incredible Knole Park or Suffolk's Helmingham Hall.
-Discover oases for wildlife close to the capital; spot egrets, warblers and lapwings at the RSPB's Rainham Marshes or kestrels, terns and kingfishers round the rushy ponds at Rye Meads.
+Discover oases for wildlife close to the capital; spot egrets, warblers and lapwings at the RSPB's Rainham Marshes.
 Take the train, bus, tube or even boat - it's all part of the adventure.

 1. RHS Wisley, Surrey